mse700/Intelligent-Movement-Profile-Application-using-RNN-model-LSTM/ReadMe.md

 ## Problem Statement

-The Project is stemed from a case study with a list of requirements to be fullfilled.
+The Project is stemmed from a case study with a list of requirements to be fullfilled.
 It is aimed to develope a mobile application being capable of recording the human activity based on accelerometer sensor.

 A Recurrent Neural Network model needs to be trained in order classify the input data (from Accelerometersensor) in to Sitting-Running-Sitting classes.
 The target framework can be either Android or IOS based on the user customization.

 ## Porject Requirements

-Following requirements need to be met:
+Following requirements need to be fulfilled:
 - The development Language must be Python
 - Application Graphical Framework > Kivy, Kivy MD
 - The settings must contain  personal data: name, age/ birth date, weight, height, job position, movement profile.
 The user needs to add them by first login.